 Located in Milton Keynes, the Moxy Hotel boasts 210 rooms, over seven floors.
 Node Scaffold Design were requested to attend a site visit to review the requirements for a perimeter access scaffold erected to replace cladding elements, along with a heavy duty gantry and hoist arrangement to be installed over an access road.

 The main perimeter access was designed in tube and fitting scaffold, installed at floor level lifts to allow for the full height cladding elements to be removed and replaced.
 Multiple bridge supports were required throughout the scaffold to avoid entrance areas and service locations, with a heavy duty bridge installed from the podium area to avoid a large area of services and maintenance equipment which was to be kept live at all times.

-Node Scaffold Design were delighted to support our client for this project, which as can be seen from the photos was installed to an excellent standard on site in full accordance with our designs.
+Node Scaffold Design were delighted to support our client for this project, installed to an excellent standard on site in full accordance with our designs.